Thursday, 11 December 2025

 At 2 weeks.. you realise you still have a lot of shit to sell and that shit probably won't sell so you have to give it away or take it to the tipe

-Its scary how fast things creep up despite all the notice you give yourself... the house current;y a shambles with things we want to sell/get rid of.
+Its scary how fast things creep up despite all the notice you give yourself... the house currently is a shambles, scattered with things we want to sell/get rid of.
 Marktplaats has been good for getting rid of some of the high value items, not always at good prices but they're gone... the smaller more personal stuff is harder to sell, some wlll go to Thailand, (If it can be packed in 4 days) some will go to friends some goes to the tip.

-But one thing s certain, in a little over 2 weeks we're on a plane.... and all this panic will be left behind
+But one thing is certain, in a little over 2 weeks we're on a plane.... and all this panic will be left behind

 Anyone wanna buy a bed?